 ATVs are dangerous when not handled safely and correctly.
 If another driver’s carelessness or recklessness caused you injury, it is your right to seek compensation for medical bills, lost wages and other damages.

-Avrek Law Firm’s personal injury lawyers have represented catastrophic injury victims for more than 50 years and obtained hundreds of millions in settlements and judgments since 1998.
-For a free case evaluation, call Avrek Law Firm today or fill out our online form!
+Avrek Law Firm’s ATV accident lawyer team has represented catastrophic injury victims for more than 50 years and obtained hundreds of millions in settlements and judgments since 1998.
+So, if you need the expertise of an Irvine ATV accident attorney, a Sacramento ATV accident attorney, or an ATV law expert in any other part of California, call Avrek Law Firm today or fill out our online form for a free consultation on your case!